vasilakisfil/Introspected-REST/README.md

 Now that we defined the scope of our little API, let's see how this would be implemented in the specs for REST(y) APIs currently available.
-We feel that most current APIs have a lot of similarities with the following specs, namely the structure and the HATEOAS part (regarding linking), and as a result by comparing those specs with our model would be sufficient.
+We feel that most currently deployed APIs have a lot of similarities with the following specs, namely the structure and the HATEOAS part (regarding linking), and as a result by comparing those specs with our model would be sufficient.